Vardhan-225/Amoskys/docs/README.md

 ---

-*This documentation suite represents the comprehensive technical foundation for InfraSpectre, supporting development, operations, and strategic planning activities.*
+*This documentation suite represents the comprehensive technical foundation for Amoskys, supporting development, operations, and strategic planning activities.*